 - A completed application form signed personally by the care provider containing: - the full name of the care provider (birth name, including prefixes and first names); - the contact details (email address and (mobile) telephone number) of the care provider; - the professional title or qualification title of the care provider and reference to the assessment criteria to be applied (see Annex 2); - (optional) the AGB code of the care provider; - the address details of the care provider. - Proof that the name details of the person referred to in the application form are correct.
 This proof must be submitted in the form of a copy of an identification document as referred to in the WID.
-All first names must be written out in full on the submitted identification document.
-This does not include driving licences because, in most cases, these do not contain all the first names in full.
-The UZI register takes the first names, prefixes birth name, the birth name and the Citizen Service Number (BSN) from the identification document and will archive the copy of the identification document.
-This does not include driving licences because, in most cases, these do not contain all the first names in full. - Professionals as referred to in Article 34 of the Individual Healthcare Professions Act who are not registered with the Paramedics' Quality Register [Stichting Kwaliteitsregister Paramedici], the Oral Hygienists' Quality Register [Kwaliteitsregister Mondhygiënisten], the Pharmacy Technicians Quality Register [Kwaliteitsregister Apothekersassistenten] (KAA) must submit, as proof that they are allowed to use the qualification title, an original and validly authenticated copy of the diploma in question, or a digital excerpt (PDF with certificate from DUO). - Professionals as referred to in Article 36a of the BIG Act must provide proof that they are entitled to receive the title of the program an original and validly certified copy of the relevant diploma or a digital excerpt (PDF with certificate from DUO).
+All first names must be written out in full on the submitted identification document..
+The UZI register takes the first names, prefixes birth name, the birth name and the Citizen Service Number (BSN) from the identification document and will archive the copy of the identification document. - Professionals as referred to in Article 34 of the Individual Healthcare Professions Act who are not registered with the Paramedics' Quality Register [Stichting Kwaliteitsregister Paramedici], the Oral Hygienists' Quality Register [Kwaliteitsregister Mondhygiënisten], the Pharmacy Technicians Quality Register [Kwaliteitsregister Apothekersassistenten] (KAA) must submit, as proof that they are allowed to use the qualification title, an original and validly authenticated copy of the diploma in question, or a digital excerpt (PDF with certificate from DUO). - Professionals as referred to in Article 36a of the BIG Act must provide proof that they are entitled to receive the title of the program an original and validly certified copy of the relevant diploma or a digital excerpt (PDF with certificate from DUO).